envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q:: What are the rules/factors to consider when deciding to write a recursive function?
 A:: **Every time you are using a tree or converting Something into a tree, consider recursion.**
-1.Divided into a number of subproblems that are smaller instances of the same problem. e.g.(fibonacci / factorial problems)
+1. Divided into a number of subproblems that are smaller instances of the same problem. e.g.(fibonacci / factorial problems)
-2.Each instance of the subproblem is identical in nature. (the calculations that we need to do are pretty much the same)
+2. Each instance of the subproblem is identical in nature. (the calculations that we need to do are pretty much the same)
-3.The solutions of each subproblem can be combined to solve the problem at hand. (if you solve the smaller problems and you combine them that solves the problem at hand)
+3. The solutions of each subproblem can be combined to solve the problem at hand. (if you solve the smaller problems and you combine them that solves the problem at hand)
 **Divide and Conquer using Recursion**
 e.g. (looking through a phone book when you're looking for Bell in the phone book You're not going to start from a and simply go one page at a time from left to right. o you usually split the phonebook in the middle or try to go to the B section of the phone book and start dividing up the problem page by page until you get closer and closer)